A coaching paradox

 P.S.
 Seth Godin wrote this brilliant article on the coaching paradox: “The paradox is that the very things that hold us back are the reasons we need a coach in the first place.”

-Anya Smirnova helps women in high-pressure jobs find balance, fulfilment and success that truly nourishes the person and her work.
+Anya Smirnova helps working parents find the joy in life and go through life shifts, because shift happens!
 She does it through deep transformational one-on-one work.
-Reach out to Anya for a free no-obligation chemistry coaching session.
+Reach out to Anya for a no-obligation chemistry coaching session.